wp-plugins/kommiku/readme.txt

 == Changelog ==
+= 2.1.9 =
+* New Keyboard Browser Controls (08/19/2010)
+* "Page Up" is Previous Page.
+"Page Down" is Next Page.
+"Home takes" you to the First Page.
+* Maybe Fix Video Embed?
+(08/19/2010)
+* Fix Number and Slug Grabber in the Page Creation Page (08/19/2010)
+* Fix Warnings for Chapterless Series (08/19/2010)
+* Fix Chapter Creating (08/19/2010)
+* Fix Chapter Updating (08/19/2010)
+* Update Chapter Viewer to show Pages for Chapterless Series (08/18/2010)
+* Update Index and Directory to show Chapterless Series (08/18/2010)
+* Scanlator/Multi-Author Feature is non-visible when not enabled (08/18/2010)

 = 2.1.8 =
 * Single Series Url Updates (08/10/2010)
 * Seo Title Update for Single Series (08/10/2010)